Supply Chain · Revenue & Growth

 What to ask us before signing

-• Ask how we will move speed to lead, MQL to SQL conversion, sales acceptance rate, and wasted meeting reduction within the first 30 to 60 days.
+• Ask how we report against speed to lead, MQL to SQL conversion, sales acceptance rate, and wasted meeting reduction and how often the reports land on leadership's desk.

 Recommended first project